 Fastapi vs Flask

 Fastapi and Flask are both popular backend apis & services tools.
 This page compares their internal architecture, technology stack, data flow patterns, and system behavior — based on automated structural analysis of their source code.
-They share 1 technologies including pytest.
+They share 1 technologies including jinja2.

 fastapi/fastapi